DevCodeOne/pico-driver/README.md

 # What it is

 Generate custom i2c device which can be controlled by another controller.
-The memorylayout for the devices is generated at compile time.
+The memory layout for the devices is generated at compile time.
 This system can be used to program microcontrollers, which are used on pcbs and use hardwired devices.
 Instead of buying gpio expanders, or pwm drivers one can use inexpensive microcontrollers.

 # TODO

 - Add concepts for all the different types
-- Add possibillity to later on support bigger memory sizes than 255
+- Add possibility to later on support bigger memory sizes than 255
 - Id system needs to take configuration into consideration
 - Implement devices
 - Add I2CSettings type